TheClearSky/react-blender-nodes/README.md

 ## How these projects fit together

-This library is the engine at the centre of a small family: two plugins extend it, and one application proves it in anger.
+This library sits at the heart of a small family of projects: two plugins build on it, and a full application shows what it can do.

 ```text
                 react-blender-nodes  ·  MIT  ·  published